 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding.
 Do not use this medicine during the later part of pregnancy.

-- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, asthma, congestive heart failure or other heart problems, or a history of ulcers or other digestive problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, congestive heart failure or other heart problems, high blood pressure, lupus, or a history of ulcers or other digestive problems.

 - This medicine may cause the following problems: